mtoohey31/form-questions/README.md

 cd form-questions
 ```

-Then run the following `npm` commands to install all necessary dependencies,
+Then after filling out the `.env` file as explained above, run the following
-build it, and run it:
+`npm` commands to install all necessary dependencies, build it, and run it:

 ```bash
 npm install